jingwoo4710/Audio-Emotions-Classification/README.md

 # Conclusion
-Since there is a RAM limit in Colab notebooks.
-Though Limited Dataset is used to train InceptionResNetV2, the performance is slightly higher than that of the CNN model.
+Since there is a RAM limit in Colab notebooks, a limited Dataset is used to train InceptionResNetV2.
+Even though this problem, the performance is slightly higher than that of the CNN model.
 To be a fair comparison, every other control variables should be controlled.
 In this case, a direct comparison of performances is not valid.
 Therefore, a new CNN model designed to be trained by the RGB Sound dataset is introduced.
 This model is simple to help see the differences between the two models.

 |Model|Accuracy|Precision|Recall|F1|
 |------|---|---|---|---|